daemonbsd56/nyx/README.md

 		# passwd
 		# vim /etc/hostname
 		# vim /etc/hosts
-		# vim /etc/rc.conf
 		# ln -svf /usr/share/zoneinfo/Asia/Kuala_Lumpur /etc/localtime
 		# useradd -m -G users,wheel,video,audio -s /bin/bash emmett
 		# passwd emmett

+* Optionally edit configuration file that exist in `/etc/conf.d/` directory to suit your need.

-*Note: At this stage you may reboot and  test your Nyx or you can continue and install needed packages like dhcpcd for networking, Xorg for gui and etc.*
+* At this stage you may reboot and test your Nyx or you can continue and install needed packages like dhcpcd for networking, Xorg for gui and etc.

-*Note: In the temporary nyx directory copied earlier, there is  a directory 'listinstall' which contains a  package list to install.
-This one is already sorted by dependency and is really handy.
-You can install it by using `listinstall` script which is provided by scratchpkg.
-Example: 'listinstall /nyx/listinstall/xorg'*
+* Some basic tips to use the package manager (scratchpkg):
+	- `scratch -s <pattern>` - to find the available package in repository
+	- `scratch -i -p <package1> <package2> <...>` - to install packages, ex. 'scratch -i -p xorg-meta plasma-meta networkmanager'
+	- its recommended to install 'xorg-meta' before install other desktop environment.
+	- for now in the repo has plasma, xfce4, lxde for the desktop environment, some window manager like dwm, openbox, fluxbox and twm, and some applications for daily use.

 ## Screenshot
 #### xfce4